A physicist discovers the edge of madness & the courage to love.

 There was a deep cut on one cheek and dark smudges beneath his chin.
 His wild eyes darted left and right for several sharp breaths before the lights blinked off.
 What followed next was confusing.
 There were sounds that could only be described as blows.
 The solid thump of something hard hitting flesh followed by grunts and a cry.
-I'm sure at one point the camera was knocked to the floor as I heard the sharp thud of its fall and when the lights returned the image of the room tilted awkwardly; panned up at the ceiling.
+I'm sure at one point the camera was knocked to the floor as I heard the thud of its fall, and when the lights returned, the image of the room tilted awkwardly, panning up at the ceiling.

 A pair of leather loafers stepped into view and a hand grabbed the camera, set it in place.
 Then Will slumped into the chair.
 For several heartbeats, he sat with his face in his hands.
-When he looked up I saw the cut on his cheek and the smudge were gone.
+When he looked up, I saw the cut on his cheek and the smudges were gone.
 They must have been a trick of lighting or some dirt he’d wiped away.

 "If I can make this right I will.
 I swear I will."
 The screen went blank.

-I wiped away hot tears that runneled down my cheeks and stared at the screen for a long while.
+I wiped at the hot tears streaming down my cheeks and stared at the screen for a long while.

-"You OK?"
+"You okay?"
 Ritter asked.
 "You don't have to watch this if you don't want."

 "No, no. I'm fine," I lied.
 "Let's get this over with."
 I hovered the mouse over the fourth entry and clicked.

 Will's face appeared on the screen.
-His right eye was swollen and his lip had a dried cut in the center.
-"October twenty-seventh, ten thirty p.m.," he cleared his throat and glanced to his left; to the spot where he would so soon end his life.
+His right eye was swollen, a dried cut in the center of his lip.
+"October twenty-seventh, ten thirty p.m.," he cleared his throat and glanced to his left, to the spot where he would so soon end his life.

 "I think I'm done here," his voice cracked.
 "I never envisioned parallel universes could be so …diverse."
 He giggled manically.
 "But then again it's a multiverse, right?
 Which includes all possibilities.
 Both good and evil."

 Will dropped his head, his greasy hair tumbling across his brow.
 He brushed it aside and glanced up.
 "So I'm going to cross over.
-I have to do it to equalize the equation.
+It must be done to equalize the equation.
 If I don't, I'm not sure what the long-term consequences might be.
 The visitor told me about things on the other side; no war, no pollution.
-He was mad of course but I hope he isn’t a liar."
+He was mad of course, but I hope he isn’t a liar as well."

 He smiled at the camera.
 "Stacy, my darker self told me you don't exist across the boundary.
 I don't know if I can take life if you aren't in it."
-His eyes dropped and cheeks grew red.
+His eyes dropped and color tinted his cheeks.
 "I've never been able to tell you, but I've always loved you."
 He peered up, his boyish grin filling the camera before it clicked off.

-With tears streaming down my face I flicked the mouse to the last entry and hit play.
+With tear-filled eyes, I flicked the mouse to the last entry and hit play.

 "October thirty-first, eight p.m.," Will smiled into the lens.
-Behind him was a wild buzzing that crackled with power.
+Behind him, a wild buzzing crackled with power.
 "Now I start the big adventure, huh?
-Stacy, I decided to not destroy the data on my experiment in case you choose to follow me.
-I've included the plans and details for reconstruction of the decoherence equipment.
-I've encrypted everything and copied it to my Dropbox folder.
+Stacy, I decided to not destroy the data on my experiment.
+In case you decide to follow.
+I've included the plans and details for reconstruction of the decoherence equipment, and encrypted everything and copied it to my Dropbox folder.
 I saved it a couple other places only you would think to look."
 He winked at the camera.
 "In case the government gets snoopy.”

 “As to my visitor,” he turned in the chair and glanced over his shoulder.
 “I don’t know if he was mad before he entered our world or not.”
 He turned and faced the camera again.
 “I can assure you I never knew his intent or I would have tried to stop him.
-When I leave maybe he’ll vanish, maybe he’ll still be here.”
+When I leave, maybe he’ll vanish, maybe he’ll still be here.”
 Will shrugged and leaned into the lens.
-“Anyway, I hope you join me."
+“Either way, I hope you join me."

-He stood up and stepped off camera.
+He rose up and stepped off screen.
 "I love you, Stacy," he called over the hum.
-There was a loud, bang and the background noise dropped to a low purr.
+There was a loud, bang and the background noise dropped to a soft purr.

 "Well, there you have it," Ritter said.
 “I'd like to point out how lucky you are this didn't' turn into a murder-suicide.
-This guy obviously had some serious issues and came real close to including you in his delusions."
+This guy came real close to including you in his delusions."